Delhi Metro: Delhi Metro Expansion Phase-V

-It is a proposed Automated Peoples Mover (APM) at Indira Gandhi International Airport (IGI Airport) which will have 4 airside and 1 outside station, namely Terminal T1 air side station, Aerocity Business Park outside air side station, Aerocity air side station, Cargo Terminal outside air side station, T2&T3 air side station.
+It is a proposed automated people mover (APM) at Indira Gandhi International Airport (IGI Airport), which will consist of 4 airside and 1 external station, namely Terminal T1 air side station, Aerocity Business Park outside air side station, Aerocity air side station, Cargo Terminal outside air side station, T2&T3 air side station.

 Haryana

 Bahadurgarh

 Bahadurgarh or Rohtak do not have own separate metro network, these cities in Haryana state are or will be connected to Delhi by the Delhi Metro.